 There are certain risk factors inherent in an investment in the Trust Units.
-All or substantially all of the Trust's assets will consist of Class A LP Units, Class F LP Units and Class I LP Units.
+All or substantially all of the Trust's assets will consist of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units.
 Therefore, the risks of the Trust will include the risks of the Partnership and its investees.
 Subscribers should carefully consider the following risks of the Trust, Trust Units and the Partnership before subscribing for the Trust Units.

-Public Health Crises including the COVID-19 Pandemic
+Public Health Crises

-Public health crises, including the ongoing health crisis related to the COVID-19 pandemic, or relating to any other virus, flu, epidemic, pandemic or any other similar disease or illness (each a "Health Crisis") could materially adversely impact the Trust's ability to pay distributions to unitholders, the Trust's business and its tenants' income, and thereby the ability of tenants to meet their rent obligations, by disrupting businesses, interrupting capital markets, resulting in government regulations adverse to the Trust's business and otherwise negatively impacting local, national and global economies.
+Public health crises relating to any virus, flu, epidemic, pandemic or any other similar disease or illness (each a "Health Crisis") could materially adversely impact the Trust's ability to pay distributions to unitholders, the Trust's business and its tenants' income, and thereby the ability of tenants to meet their rent obligations, by disrupting businesses, interrupting capital markets, resulting in government regulations adverse to the Trust's business and otherwise negatively impacting local, national and global economies.
 A Health Crisis could further result in a general or acute decline in economic activity in the regions in which the Trust holds assets, increased unemployment, staff shortages, reduced tenant traffic, mobility restrictions and other quarantine measures, supply shortages, increased government regulation, and the quarantine or contamination of one or more of the Trust's properties.
 Contagion in a property or market in which the Trust operates could negatively impact its occupancy, reputation or attractiveness.
 All of these occurrences may have a material adverse effect on the Trust's business, cash flows, financial condition and results of operations and ability to make distributions to holders of Trust Units.